syphon-org/syphon/readme.md

 We need to decentralize the web, but also provide a means of freedom within that system.
 Matrix has the potential to be a standardized peer-to-peer chat protocol, [and in a way already is,](https://matrix.org/blog/2020/06/02/introducing-p-2-p-matrix) that will allow people to communicate and transfer their data at will.
 Email has been standardized this way for a long time, as you can always email someone regardless of their provider.
 Most popular proprietary chat clients do not adhere to a publically available protocol and have too much control over users data.

 Additionally, if the goal for Matrix is adoption to make instant messaging communication go the way of email, a network effect is required for this paradigm shift.
-Syphon makes the bet that the best way to attract new users is through exceptional branding and user experience.
+Syphon makes the bet that the best way to attract new users is through strong branding and user experience.
 I hope that contributing and maintaining Syphon will help kick start this process and help those in need.

 Syphon will always be a not for profit, community driven application.